• Skip to main content

 Make sure you check the economic forecast as well — contacts are likely to dry up during a recession or any situation that results in less construction or need for materials to be hauled.

-According to IBISWorld, the market size of the dump truck services in the U.S. is $19.3 billion in 2020.
-Between 2015 and 2020, there was growth of 2.1% per year on average.
+According to IBISWorld, the market size of the dump truck services in the U.S. is $20.3 billion in 2023.
+The market size of the industry is expected to grow 2.3% in 2023.

 Make certain you can open your business since you need to operate out of an area zoned for your business.
 Also, consult a lawyer to learn if any local laws you need to be aware of that may increase your costs or determine where you can locate your business.

-Make Your Business Plan
+Create Your Dump Truck Business Plan

 Once you’ve determined that your desired location has enough demand, you’ll need to decide on your business plan.
 You’ll need to decide how your business will be structured.
 This is decided by your future plans.